themav/tmk-keyboard-newton/converter/newton_usb/README.md

 Apple Newton to USB keyboard protocol converter
 ===============================================
-The target MCU is the ATMega32u4 but other USB capable AVR microcontrollers will also work.
+The target MCU is the ATMega32u4 however other USB capable AVR microcontrollers will also work.

 README FIRST
 ------------
 This converter was developed with an ANSI Apple Newton keyboard, Model X0044.

 Unimap is the only keymap supported.
-Changes if necessary can be made in standard Unimap fashion.
+Changes if necessary can be made in the standard Unimap fashion.
 The default keymap only does what's printed on the keys, with no function layers.

+TODO: Add extended default keymap.

 Connector
 ---------